PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/common_cloudngfw/README.md

 <sup>[back to list](#modules-required-inputs)</sup>

-#### cngfws
+#### cloudngfws

-A map of objects defining the configuration for Cloud Next-Gen Firewalls (cngfws) in the environment.
+A map of objects defining the configuration for Cloud Next-Gen Firewalls (cloudngfws) in the environment.

-Each cngfw entry in the map supports the following attributes:
+Each cloudngfw entry in the map supports the following attributes:

 - `name`                            - (`string`, required) the name of the Palo Alto Next Generation Firewall instance.
 - `attachment_type`                 - (`string`, required) specifies whether the firewall is attached to a Virtual Network